General Electric J73: Design and development

 An engine, uprated from the J47, was required for the F-86H.
 The mass flow was increased by relocating accessories from the centre of the compressor inlet to the underside of the engine.
 This allowed a reduction in blade hub diameter, which together with an increase in tip diameter, gave a bigger area for air to enter the compressor.
 The area through the combustion chambers also had to be increased.
 This was done by replacing the multiple individual chambers with a single annular casing with individual flame tubes or cans known as cannular.

 The pressure ratio was increased and variable inlet guide vanes fitted to prevent low-RPM problems (rotating stall/blade flutter) with the higher design pressure ratio.
 A 2-stage turbine was required.

 A low boost (10% at take-off) afterburner was fitted.
 It was known as a tailpipe augmentation (TPA) system.

 Nuclear powered

 Four J73 engines were converted to produce thrust using nuclear energy instead of jet fuel.
 Testing was done in 1957 at the Atomic Energy Commission's National Reactor testing station.
 The engines were modified to pass the compressor air through a heat exchanger, in which heat was transferred from a nuclear reactor, before entering the compressor turbine at 1,400 degrees F.

 Variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).